Wisconsin Czechs

 Masopust is a season of merrymaking and masquerading which peaks on the last few days before lent.
 The word “masopust” means “goodbye to meat” or literally “dropping of meat”.
 In old Czechoslovakia the preparation for Masopust, starting on “Fat Thursday” usually involves the slaughter of a pig and the preparation of a traditional Czech meal of roast pork, sauerkraut and dumplings.
 According to tradition, this was a day filled with eating and drinking to keep one’s strength all year long.
 The main masopust celebration begins on Sunday with a fine dinner.
 It is followed by dancing, entertainment and fun all day long.

 The scholarship meeting is scheduled in May.
 Students who have won scholarships are honored with scholarship certificates.
 The students receive their monetary awards after the first semester at a school of higher education.
 The students’ families are recognized.
-A program that describes some part of our culture is presented.

 The August meeting is a pout’ celebrated by Wisconsin Czechs as a harvest festival.
 Definitions also include going on a pilgrimage or attending a fair.
 The Wisconsin Czechs begin the day with a mass at St. Theresa’s Parish at the St. Lawrence site in Stangelville, WI.
 This is followed by a dinner, meeting, and dance.